Table of Contents

 |12-mile drive to Sarasota||7-mile drive to Sarasota||21-mile drive to Sarasota|

 It also doesn’t have much in the way of activities outside of golf and tennis.
+While Long Boat Key beaches are nice, they are on a much smaller scale than Anna Maria Island or Siesta Key.
 There are a few restaurants and shops but not many of those either.
 However, the tranquility is simply unmatched.

 Anna Maria Island is a reasonably short drive north, and St. Armands Circle is just to the south.
 If you haven’t been to St. Armands Circle yet, you have to make a stop for delicious restaurants and high-end shopping.